-PR: EME 6405 or C.I.
+PR: Graduate standing or C.I.
 Emphasis on the elements and applications of multimedia programs for use by students and teachers in PreK12 and Higher Education as well as instructional designers in business and industry settings.
 Includes authoring, design, delivery systems, hardware, software.

 EME6601 Instructional Simulations Design in Training and Education (3 credit hours)

 PR: EME6613.
 Integration of ISD methods with simulation systems design, including analysis, design, development and formative evaluation of leading-edge training and educational simulation technologies.